active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.5.6 (August 13, 2012) =
+* Feature: Rich Snippet Creator now includes an "Image of Reviewed Item" field for reviews
+* Bugfix: The autocomplete dropdowns of the "Link Location" boxes of Deeplink Juggernaut's Footer Linker once again include taxonomy archive pages
+* Bugfix: Fixed bug that would cause a single, blank autolink entry pointing to a post to appear on the Deeplink Juggernaut Content Links list (bug introduced in 3.9)
+* Bugfix: The "Link Masks" section of the "SEO Settings" box no longer includes links to anchor targets (i.e. links that begin with "#")
+* Bugfix: Restored access to the "When displaying page lists, nofollow links to this page" checkbox that disappeared from the "SEO Settings" box in version 7.3
+* Bugfix: Fixed errors that would appear when Open Graph Integrator and the WP_DEBUG mode were both enabled (bug introduced in 7.3)
+* Bugfix: Fixed errors that would appear when Rich Snippet Creator and the WP_DEBUG mode were both enabled (bug introduced in 7.5)
+* Bugfix: Fixed errors that would appear on the post editor screen with the WP_DEBUG mode enabled (bug introduced in 7.5.3)
+* Bugfix: Rich Snippet Creator now outputs a hidden datePublished property using a `<meta>` tag instead of using a self-closing `<time>` tag

 = Version 7.5.5 (August 12, 2012) =
 * Bugfix: Fixed PHP warning that appeared on the post editor screen with Meta Keywords Editor enabled (bug introduced in 7.5.3)